Shasvinth/eduflow/README.md

 - Manage all users and their roles
 - Oversee platform-wide analytics
 - Configure system settings and policies
-- Manage payment and subscription plans
+- Manage course access and permissions
 - Access comprehensive audit logs

 ## 🛠️ Technology Stack